3 factory operational strategies to secure revenue

 - Lower yield than expected, therefore increasing the need for parts

 - Administrative blockers

 It goes without saying that the sooner a production blocker is identified, the easier it is to deal with it.
-Take, for instance, the case of a missing part; AI can automatically suggest the "next enablement" date to reschedule a given work order and alternative work orders to carry out in order to avoid losing capacity.
-However, in the current set up, operations managers are all too often forced to dive into various siloed systems and processes involving different teams before being able to work towards a solution.
+Take, for instance, the case of a missing part; AI can automatically suggest the "next enablement" date to reschedule a given work order and alternative work orders to carry out to avoid losing capacity.
+However, in the current setup, operations managers are all too often forced to dive into various siloed systems and processes involving different teams before being able to work toward a solution.

 Receiving, and acting on, quick recommendations

 Another essential strategy for operations managers is obtaining swift recommendations that enable supply chain & production control teams to make informed decisions.
 This strategy can be applied in the following areas:

 Advanced analytics can help factory operations managers synchronize their supply chain orders with their real production needs — all in real time.
 This means they can plan their purchase orders more effectively by analyzing data from various sources, such as sales forecasts, production schedules, and inventory levels, and prioritize parts based on actual production signals (e.g., stock below target stock security level, over lead time) rather than "noise", thereby gaining visibility into what will block the production line and jeopardize sales.

 This allows operations managers to avoid having to filter through all the noise (e.g. security stock alerts, over lead time, etc.), instead receiving actionable signals in real-time.